ssc-spc-cloud-nuage/eslz-template/L0_blueprint_launchpad/README.md

 az account set --subscription <subscription_GUID>
 ```

+4. Configure the level0.tfvars file with the desired values

-4. Make sure you install or have access to the existing subscription launchpad with:
+5. Make sure you install or have access to the existing subscription launchpad with:

 ```
 cd L0_blueprint_launchpad
 ./launchpad apply
 ```

+5. Take note of the output from the launchpad command in a safe place as it will be required to fill in some of the variables in L1_blueprint_base